|

 the night of the 10th (Sunday night) Washington gathered all they could to

 defend the city from Early's army.
-Two thousand warehouse workers and file
+Two thousand warehouse

-into town.
-Lincoln and his son, Todd, rode the carriage back during the night
+commander-in-chief back into town.
+Lincoln and his son, Todd, rode the carriage

-to safety.
+back during the night to safety.
 (Season)

 Monday,

-July 11, 1864 - Marching
+July 11, 1864 -

-down in two directions to Washington.
-McCausland's cavalry again in the lead as
+his army down in two directions to Washington.
+McCausland's

-they headed southward down Georgetown Pike towards Montrose, the rest went
+cavalry again in the lead as they headed southward down Georgetown Pike towards

-east.
-They passed bloated and stinking horse carcasses at Rockville, Md., where
+Montrose, the rest went east.
+They passed bloated and stinking horse carcasses

-they briefly skirmished.
-They would skirmish sporadically throughout the
+at Rockville, Md., where they briefly skirmished.
+They would skirmish

-morning with USA Fry.
-The day became very hot and the heat and dust choked at
+sporadically throughout the morning with USA Fry.
+The day became very hot and

-their lungs.
-Many fell by the way, too exhausted to go any further.
-According
+the heat and dust choked at their lungs.
+Many fell by the way, too exhausted to

-to Quaker Farquhar, it was 94 degrees that day.
-Their weapons reflected the
+go any further.
+According to Quaker Farquhar, it was 94 degrees that day.
+Their

-troops were ahead of McCausland.
+and his outnumbered troops were ahead of McCausland.
 Season

 On

-another road that paralleled the one they were one was a cabin, which became the
+another road that paralleled the one they were one was a cabin, which became

-that book by Harriett Beecher Stowe was this same area.
+in that book by Harriett Beecher Stowe was this same area.
 Season

 It